 But Uxbridge is home to more than just great trails.
-The town also hosts its annual Springtide Music Festival from Friday, April 26 to Saturday, April 27.
+The town also hosts its annual Springtide Music Festival in April.
 With over 60 musical acts, this community-centric, two-day event is a great way to inject some fun into your spring to-do list (no cleaning required).